IndrajeetPatil/ggstatsplot/paper/paper.md

 ```

 \begin{figure}
-\includegraphics[width=1\linewidth]{paper_files/figure-latex/unnamed-chunk-2-1} \caption{Example plot from the 'ggstatsplot' package illustrates its philosophy of juxtaposing informative visualizations with details from statistical analysis.
-To see all supported plots and statistical analysis, see the package website: https://indrajeetpatil.github.io/ggstatsplot/}\label{fig:unnamed-chunk-2}
+\includegraphics[width=1\linewidth]{paper_files/figure-latex/penguins-1} \caption{Example plot from the `ggstatsplot` package illustrates its philosophy of juxtaposing informative visualizations with details from statistical analysis.
+To see all supported plots and statistical analyses, see the package website: https://indrajeetpatil.github.io/ggstatsplot/}\label{fig:penguins}
 \end{figure}

 As can be seen, with a **single** line of code, the function produces details